gpfeifer/no2go/README.md

 no2go
 =====

-Notes Calendar to Google Calendar
+One way synchronisation from Notes Calendar to Google Calendar.

+To build:
+- Get the source
+- Copy [notes directory]/jvm/lib/ext/notes.jar to directory lotus.notes
+- mvn clean install